Boccca2014/zirectory-api/README.md

   ```
 * To run the application: `nodemon .` (make sure `nodemon` is installed; see the lecture notes).

 You can deploy this backend to Heorku.
-Don't forget to transfer your enviroment variables (in `.env`) to Heroku's "config" variables.
+Don't forget to transfer your environment variables (in `.env`) to Heroku's "config" variables.